naolchemeda/COMP3040_A2/README.md

 ### 5. View your static website

-You are done!
+You are almost done!
 You can view your static website by going to **GitHub pages** section in the **Settings**.
 And click on the link provided.
 Alternatively, you can copy paste the link below and replace **[YOUR GitHub ID]** with your GitHub id. __**Note**__: Jekyll themes can be a bit slow to update so after choosing a theme wait a couple of seconds and refresh the page.

 ```
 https://[YOUR GitHub ID].github.io/Resume/

 ```

+### 6. Change resume title

+The final step is to change your resume title.
+If you view your static site now, it'll show your repository name as the resume title.
+To change the title follow these steps:
+* Go to your YML file.
+For me the file is `_config.YML`
+* Click on the edit button (:pencil2:)
+* Right after `theme: jekyll-theme-SELECTED THEME`, add `title: YOUR TITLE`
+* Commit changes
+* You are done!!!

 ![](https://media.giphy.com/media/3JTrNZgdf4LJGNUN1a/giphy.gif)